 This video is part of new work commissioned by EVA International 2020.

 aemi would like to thank the following individuals and organisations for their support in realising No Longer Peripheral:

-Dr Maeve Connolly & IADT; Dr Georgina Jackson, Rachel McIntyre & all at The Douglas Hyde Gallery; Jacqueline Holt & Michael Hanna of AMINI; David Upton & Kitty Anderson of LUX Scotland, Cliodhna Shaffrey & all at Temple Bar Gallery & Studios; Benjamin Cook & all at LUX; Professor Sarah Neely, Sara Greavu, Myrid Carten, Alberta Whittle, Valerie Connor, Dr Sarah Durcan, Emily McFarland, Saoirse Wall, Dr Isobel Harbison, Prof Laura Rascaroli, Ciarán Hickey, Soracha Pelan Ó Treasaigh, Emer Lynch, Gerard Byrne, Ali Curran and the Arts Council of Ireland
+Dr Maeve Connolly & IADT; Dr Georgina Jackson, Rachel McIntyre & all at The Douglas Hyde Gallery; Jacqueline Holt & Michael Hanna of AMINI; David Upton & Kitty Anderson of LUX Scotland, Cliodhna Shaffrey & all at Temple Bar Gallery & Studios; Benjamin Cook & all at LUX; Dr Sarah Neely, Sara Greavu, Myrid Carten, Alberta Whittle, Valerie Connor, Dr Sarah Durcan, Emily McFarland, Saoirse Wall, Dr Isobel Harbison, Prof Laura Rascaroli, Ciarán Hickey, Soracha Pelan Ó Treasaigh, Emer Lynch, Gerard Byrne, Ali Curran and the Arts Council of Ireland

 This event is supported by MA in Art and Research Collaboration (ARC) at IADT and made possible through Arts Council Funding